kimberlyeder/portfolio-ke/README.md

 # portfolio-ke
-My portfolio for the Web Dev Fun course!
+My first draft of the portfolio for the Web Dev Fun course!